-A smart city is about human-centric approaches to create and implement an ecosystem of smart city solutions that creates added value and transforms into collective good (see also Call for a Human-Centric Smart City Approach).
+A smart city is about human-centric approaches to create and implement an ecosystem of smart city solutions that creates added value and transforms into collective good.
 The term "smart" includes technology as an enabler but a smart city strategy is by far not limited to technological solutions.
 In fact, "being smart" is more about intelligent methodology and proper implementation of beneficial and effective solutions than about technology.
 To be successful, it is paramount to take the needs of all actors into account, especially those of the citizens.
 For insights and new thoughts concerning the shift towards user-centric smart city approaches and utilizing collective intelligence, please read our article Towards a New Paradigm of the Smart City.

 Within all six aforementioned smart city indicators, subcategories can be formed to tackle specific city challenges or to seize development opportunities.
 For advancing in each subcategory, a set of solutions needs to be created, adapted or replicated.
 For all six strategic action fields, subcategories are laid out in more detail in the following paragraphs.

 “Smart Government” is about strengthening the connections and interactions between the government and all stakeholders - citizens, businesses and other organizations of the civil society - within a municipality.

 A municipal government following a smart city strategy is uniquely positioned to reconsider the quality, scale, and scope of services for citizens and businesses that it offers.